whelmed/structured_wave_geometry/README.md

 ## 🤝 Contributing

 This work is early and exploratory.
-Feedback, critique, and collaborations are welcome — whether you’re coming from physics, neuroscience, or machine learning.
+Feedback, critique, and collaborations are welcome.

 ---